michael-s-diamond/MetamorphicSulfur/README.md

 Scripts included are:
 --
+*.mat or *.m: MATLAB scripts for generating metamorphic C and S fluxes.

-SimpleClimateModel.ipynb: Notebook for converting metamorphic C and S fluxes into CO2 concentration (carbon cycle model) and effective radiative forcings (climate model emulator)
+SimpleClimateModel.ipynb: Jupyter Notebook for converting metamorphic C and S fluxes into CO2 concentration (carbon cycle model) and effective radiative forcings (climate model emulator).

 Data included are:
 --